Germany tightens travel ban for jihadist suspects

-Suspects will instead be handed replacement ID cards for up to 18 months that are stamped with a no-travel advisory in several languages.
+Suspects will instead be handed replacement ID cards for periods of up to three years that are stamped with a no-travel advisory in several languages.

-At least 20 Islamists used their identity cards to get to the war zone after having their passports confiscated, Die Welt daily reported Tuesday.
+At least 20 Islamists used their identity cards to reach the war zone after having their passports confiscated, Die Welt daily reported Tuesday.

 The law would target, for example, suspects trying to leave Germany with weapons, bulletproof vests or night vision equipment.

 "There will be a new law to make it a crime for jihadists to leave the country," Justice Minister Heiko Maas said, adding that it would bring Germany into compliance with a UN resolution to stop so-called foreign fighters.